-Mandatory Retention: Beginning with the 2002-2003 school year, if a student's reading deficiency is not remediated by the end of Grade 3, as demonstrated by scoring at Level 2 or higher on the statewide assessment test in reading for Grade 3, the student must be retained, unless the School Board exempts the student from this mandatory retention for good cause.
+\Mandatory Retention: Beginning with the 2002-2003 school year, if a student's reading deficiency is not remediated by the end of Grade 3, as demonstrated by scoring at Level 2 or higher on the statewide assessment test in reading for Grade 3, the student must be retained, unless the School Board exempts the student from this mandatory retention for good cause.
 FS 1008.25 (5)(b)

-GRADE 4 THE SCHOOL DISTRICT OF OSCEOLA COUNTY READING, WRITING, MATHEMATICS, AND SCIENCE PROMOTION / REMEDIATION / RETEN Placement Factors Decisions for Next Year School-Based Placement Student Performance Level FCAT-SSS Reading and Math SAT-10 Reading, Math, and Science Reading FAIR 2 Probability of Success Zones FCAT Writing or Osceola Writes Math and Science Class Performance Did the student have a PMP 1 this year?
-New PMP 1 Required Next Year?
+GRADE 4 READING, WRITING, MAT EOLA COUN DMOTION / I ION / RETE NTION Placement Factors Factors to Consider in End-of-Year Decision-Making Decisions for Next Year School-Based Placement Student Performance Level FCAT-SSS Reading and Math SAT-10 Reading, Math, and Science Reading FAIR Probability of Success Zones FCAT Writing or Osceola Writes Math and Science Class Performance Did the student have a PMP this year?
+New PMP Required Next Year?
 Promote or Retain?
-Committee Comprehensive core reading series daily performance and Above Grade Level Achievement Level 4, 5 Stanine 7, 8, 9 Green 5.0, 6.0 Grade of A or B NO NO Promote Math series daily performance and assessment results On Grade Level Achievement Level 3 Stanine 4, 5, 6 Green 4.0 Grade of C NO NO Promote Florida Assessments for Instruction in Reading (FAIR) Below evel, Achievement Valleur 2.0 Grade of YES YES Retain with a new PMP 1 or • ELL Students - English Language Development Grade Level, Minimally 3 Yellow 3.0 D NO YES Promote with a new PMP 1 ESE - IEP performance goals and assessments Formative Benchmark Assessment Below Achievement Stanine V. II.
-0.0 Grade of YES YES Retain with a new PMP 1 or Parent conference and consultation Grade Level, Considerably Level 1 2 Yellow 2.0 D NO YES Promote with a new PMP 1 Principal recommendation Below Grade Level, Achievement Stanine Red 1.0 Grade of YES YES Retain with a new PMP 1 or Promote Substantially Level 1 1 F NO YES with a new PMP 1
+Committee Comprehensive core reading series daily performance and Above Grade Level Achievement Level 4, 5 Stanine 7, 8, 9 Green 5.0, 6.0 Grade of A or B NO NO Promote Math series daily performance and assessment results On Grade Level Achievement Level 3 Stanine 4, 5, 6 Green 4.0 Grade of C NO NO Promote Florida Assessments for Instruction in Reading (FAIR) Below Achievement Stanine V 11 Grade of YES YES Retain with a new PMP or • ELL Students - English Language Development Grade Level, Minimally Level 2 3 Yellow 3.0 D NO YES Promote with a new PMP ESE - IEP performance goals and assessments Formative Benchmark Assessment Below Achievement Stanine V. II.
+0.0 Grade of YES YES Retain with a new PMP or Parent conference and consultation Grade Level, Considerably Level 1 2 Yellow 2.0 D NO YES Promote with a new PMP Principal recommendation Below Grade Level, Achievement Stanine Red 1.0 Grade of YES YES Retain with a new PMP or Promote Substantially Level 1 1 F NO YES with a new PMP

-1 Progress Monitoring Plan 2 Florida Assessments for Instruction in Reading (FAIR) To demonstrate annual learning gains, Grade 4 students who score within Achievement Level 1 or 2 for two consecutive years must gain at least 231 Developmental Scale Score (DSS) points in FCAT-SSS Reading and 163 DSS points in FCAT-SSS Math.
+&lt;sup>1 Progress Monitoring Plan Florida Assessments for Instruction in Reading (FAIR) \To demonstrate annual learning gains, Grade 4 students who score within Achievement Level 1 or 2 for two consecutive years must gain at least 231 Developmental Scale Score (DSS) points in FCAT-SSS Reading and 163 DSS points in FCAT-SSS Math.